Canada's Spirit Bears

 Why is the Spirit Bear’s Fur White?

 Easily recognized by its white fur, the legendary “Spirit Bear” (also known as the Kermode Bear) is a unique, genetic variation of the American Black Bear.
 The white fur comes from a recessive gene which both parent bears must have for their cub to be white.
 The parents themselves don't have to be white.
-The Spirit Bear is found almost exclusively in the densely-forested islands of Canada’s Great Bear Rainforest.
+The Spirit Bear is found almost exclusively in the densely forested islands of Canada’s Great Bear Rainforest.
 It’s estimated that 400 Spirit Bears live here, with two islands in particular hosting the largest numbers—on Princess Royal Island, one in ten black bears is white, and on Gribbell Island, one in three is white.